nikil0dion/nix-config/README.md

 ## 3. 🛠️ Create Filesystem and Label Partitions

-all actions should be done in root ❗
+all actions in root ❗

 `su root` ✈️